+977-9841273869 (Babu Karki) Great Himalaya on WhatsApp Great Himalaya on Viber

 The long exhausting walks throughout the cold and remote high-altitude trails are tough.
 Trekkers must understand the Everest Base Camp trek difficulty before heading for the trek.
-If you are planning to do the Everest Base Camp trek but need guidance, you are in the right place.
+Read below on details what makes difficult for Everest Base camp Trek

 Frostbite and Hypothermia